The Top 6 Smoky Mountain Outdoor Activities

 The Gatlinburg, TN area offers endless opportunities for outdoor fun!
 The Great Smoky Mountains National Park covers 522,427 acres, with over 800 miles of hiking trails and about 2,900 miles of beautiful streams.
-To help you make the most of your next vacation, Stony Brook Cabins has put together a guide to seven of the best Smoky Mountain outdoor activities.
+To help you make the most of your next vacation, we have put together a guide to 6 of the best Smoky Mountain outdoor activities:

 1. Admire the Views from Clingmans Dome

 For the most breathtaking views in the Smokies, you can’t beat Clingmans Dome.
 At 6,643 feet, this observation tower is the highest point in the state of Tennessee and along the entire Appalachian Trail.
 On a clear day, visitors can see for over 100 miles.
 The paved walkway to Clingmans Dome is quite steep, but the breathtaking mountain vistas are totally worth the effort!

 2. Go Whitewater Rafting on the Pigeon River

 The Pigeon River is the third most rafted river in the entire country!
 The Lower Pigeon River is popular with families, since it is relatively mild and features mostly Class 1 and Class 2 rapids, while the Upper Pigeon River is great for more adventurous rafters, as it includes mostly Class 3 and Class 4 rapids.
 Smoky Mountain Outdoors provides fun rafting tours of both the lower and upper sections of the river.

 Horseback riding is another one of the best Smoky Mountain outdoor activities.
 Sugarlands Riding Stables offers scenic trail rides through the heart of the Great Smoky Mountains National Parks.
 No prior horseback riding experience is necessary, as all of the horses at Sugarlands are well trained and very familiar with the trails.

 4. Explore Cades Cove